machineagency/jubilee/ACKNOWELDGEMENTS.md

 Jubilee was built to encapsulate all the best practices in hobbyist 3D printing machine design at the time.
 As a result, it's a machine that takes inspiration from many many places.
-Here's the full list of referenced projects and contributors
+Here's the (growing!) list of referenced projects and contributors

 ## Design Acknowledgments
 * Nadya Peek of Machine Agency